avgmaxor/DeimosGoodEdition/README.md

 # Deimos

-if u break u buy funk(hot and perry would go gay for him) AND perry (CHAD) konas
+if u break u buy funk(hot and perry would go gay for him JK perries already gay for him :sunglasses: ) AND perry (CHAD) konas